MeteorTheLizard/MMM_M9k_Remastered/README.md

 They have been merged together and heavily optimized.
 Some features were removed, some were changed, and some were added.

+**Can I use this to get all the Materials, Models and Sounds for other Servers? ..
+Yes!**

 **Most noticeable changes:**

 Dynamic weapon accuracy (Similar to how weapons behave in CS:S or CS:GO)